ChrisCoffey/Articles/content/posts/long_reads/heroku_dyno_analysis.md

 I that by providing you with a deeper understanding of how Heroku's different dyno classes perform - albeit in a contrived benchmark - you'll be better able to evaluate which one is the best fit for your application's workload.
 For example, if you're running a webserver with a fairly low memory footprint that mostly performs CRUD, an auto-scaled cluster of shard-CPU dynos is probably the most cost-effective solution.
 On the other hand, if the application provides middleware on the critical path for a frontend server you likely care a lot about having consistent performance, so one of the dedicated dynos would be a better fit.
-Unfortunately, Herkou's documentation doesn't illustrate just how divergent the behavior of these two classes is, so I've had to learn the hard way.
+Unfortunately, Heroku's documentation doesn't illustrate just how divergent the behavior of these two classes is, so I've had to learn the hard way.
 Hopefully this post helps you avoid most of my mistakes around sizing dynos to application needs.

-##### Benchmarking Herkou
+##### Benchmarking Heroku

 The benchmark used for this experiment was inspired by the behavior observed on production applications across several languages.
 I'd been aware of the variability in response times for a long time, but it wasn't until upgrading a Rails app from shared to dedicated dynos and watching the variability in p99 latency dramatically drop that I began wondering about the exact behavior.